 19th November 2020

-This document, produced in partnership with Abolish Article 153, is an analysis of the domestic provisions with regard to international human rights standards that Kuwait should be adhering to and provides recommendations for amendments to strengthen its legislative provisions to ensure greater protection to survivors of sexual violence.
+This document, produced in partnership with Abolish Article 153, is an analysis of Kuwait’s domestic provisions in relation to international human rights standards that it should adhere to, and provides recommendations for amendments to strengthen its legislative provisions and ensure greater protection for survivors of sexual violence.

 Explore more resources